New Mexico attorney general says fake GOP electors can’t be prosecuted, recommends changes

 Michigan’s Attorney General filed felony charges in July 2023 against 16 Republican fake electors, who would face eight criminal charges including forgery and conspiracy to commit election forgery, though one had charges dropped after reaching a cooperation deal.
 The top charge carried a maximum penalty of 14 years in prison.

-Three fake electors also have been charged in Georgia, where they were charged alongside Trump in a sweeping indictment accusing them of participating in a wide-ranging scheme to illegally overturn the results of the presidential election.
+Three fake electors also have been charged in Georgia alongside Trump and others in a sweeping indictment accusing them of participating in a wide-ranging scheme to illegally overturn the results of the presidential election.
 They have pleaded not guilty.

 Among those accused in a Fulton County indictment is Santa Fe attorney and former law professor John Eastman.